opensafely-core/opencodelists/docs/creating-a-codelist-from-scratch.md

         create-a-codelist-1.png

 Choose a name for the codelist, and select a coding system from the dropdown.
+If you are a member of an organisation, you can also choose an owner for the codelist (your own account or an organisation account).

 We currently support codelists using the following coding systems:

 - SNOMED-CT